Northwest Jitters Hypertour.

 The jewel in Oregon's navel is Redmond's Fantastic Museum.
 Jim Schmit has assembled an eclectic mountain of cool stuff - including Seattle's old Doc Jones material.
 See Olaf, the nine foot giant, the altimeter from the Hindenburg, and Hitler's stamp collection!
 Jim is driven by collecting fever, scooping up everything from historic "four-holer" outhouses to Ike's 1953 inauguration parade Caddy.

-[The Fantastic Museum moved to Sisters, OR, for a while, but was reported closed in 1999]
+[The Fantastic Museum moved to Sisters, OR, for a while, then reported closed in 1999]

 Stonehenge